 As seen above, we built a partial glossy laminated partition to demarcate the area between the kitchen and wash area and which also serves to shield the laundry from visitors to the house.

 Fridge base.
 Ensure that if you have a two door fridge, that there is sufficient clearance to swing the fridge doors open(below) and also that it does not hit anyone entering the kitchen entrance if your fridge base is like ours, near to the kitchen entrance.
+We added a glass side console table to provide additional functional countertop space for our toaster and kettle.

 For the flooring, ensure that it is non-slip as the kitchen is often a place which gets wet and greasy easily with Chinese cooking and you don't want to slip up and have a nasty fall.
 Function over form for flooring.
 We used the same non-slip bathroom tiles used in our washrooms for our kitchen.